dnlsandiego/babel-plugin-tinytime/README.md

 # Babel Plugin for [tinytime](https://github.com/aweary/tinytime)

-## Work In Progress!

-## Purpose
-Automatically transform tinytime convenience usage to the optimal way like so:
+Automatically transform usage of tinytime that is not recommended to the optimal way of using it.

+Transforms
 ```jsx
 function Time({ date }) {
   return (